Radiation Therapy for Mesothelioma

 This type of cancer treatment uses high-energy radiation to target and kill cancer cells.
 The high amount of energy damages DNA inside cells, causing them to die.

 Radiation therapy kills healthy cells as well as cancer cells, which can lead to some side effects.
-Advances in technology allow doctors to target the radiation more specifically to tumors to protect healthy cells.
+Advances in technology allow doctors to target the radiation beam more specifically to tumors to protect healthy cells.

 There are two main types of radiation therapy used in cancer treatment: brachytherapy, which involves placing a radioactive device inside the body, and external radiation therapy, which uses an external beam to target the tumor.